sbmlteam/libsbml/README.txt

 * Interfaces for C, C++, C#, Java, Python, Perl, MATLAB, Ruby and Octave.
-The C and C++ interfaces are implemented natively; the Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.
+The C and C++ interfaces are implemented natively; the C#, Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.

 * Well tested: version 3.0.0 has over 1280 unit tests and 5800